 In order to make satisfactory progress, continue in, and graduate from the BSN/ABSN program, a BSN/ABSN student meets University, School and program standards relative to scholarship and performance in pursuit of the BSN degree and must:

-- Earn a 2.0 in all graded classes (see University definition of low scholarship) or "Credit" in non-graded classes;
+- Earn a 2.0 or above in all graded classes (see University definition of low scholarship) or "Credit" in non-graded classes;

 - Meet the Essential Qualifications of Candidates for Undergraduate Admission, Continuance and Graduation at all times during the program; and

 - Satisfactorily complete the first 45 credits of the BSN program within two years of initial enrollment.

 The BSN Coordinating Committee (BSNCC) monitors satisfactory progress of all BSN/ABSN students.
 If BSNCC is concerned that a student is not making satisfactory progress as defined by the criteria above, the committee:

 - Reviews the situation, with particular attention to evidence that student is not meeting Essential Qualifications or is performing at a level that poses a safety risk to patients.

 - Considers action needed.
 Actions may consist of but are not limited to:

 - Place the student on Essentials or Academic (course) Warn.